kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 ![image](/imgs/savings/savings.png)

-We could now subtract the savings goal from this function and look for the try to find the root of that expression, with respect to $H$.
+We could now subtract the savings goal from this function and try to find the root of that expression, with respect to $H$.
 This is an expression of the form
 $a^H + b^H - c = 0$.
-As far as I can tell[^3] there are, in the general case, no analytical
-solutions for such expressions.
+As far as I can tell[^3] there are, in the general as well as this very case, no analytical solutions for such expressions.
 As a consequence we can't easily invert the function from above and can't have a mapping from cumulative savings to duration of saving.